WMUS 103 Music Theory for Worship Leaders

 Quizzes (7)

-The student will create variety of charts useful in worship leading.
-Completion of the assignment occurs in stages throughout the course and requires an in-depth understanding of course concepts.
-The student will use the provided files to create chord charts, translate the lead-sheet symbols to pitches, Nashville Numbers, and a Number Chart for musical worship.
+The student will create a variety of charts useful in making music.
+Completion of the assignment occurs in stages throughout the course and requires an in-depth understanding of many course concepts.
+The student will use the provided files to create a chord chart, Nashville Numbers, and a Number Chart.